 To confirm your eligibility for Title-IV aid, complete the latest FAFSA, for free, at https://studentaid.gov/h/apply-for-aid/fafsa.Disbursements will be made by check directly to the student.
 Allocations will begin between June 1 and July 1, 2020 to students enrolled in the summer 2020 semester who met the eligibility criteria as of May 2020.
 About 30% of the Student portion of Higher Education Emergency Relief Fund will be distributed to students enrolled in the spring 2020 and summer 2020 semesters, on a rolling-basis, as we receive ISIRs from students who may meet the eligibility criteria in section 484 of Higher Education Act since May 2020.
 Beginning September, 2020, student who are PELL eligible will receive emergency grant totaling $500 per term.
 LIBI received the following grants:

 Institutional Allocation: $910,617

 Students that are degree-seeking, matriculated, enrolled in spring 2020 and summer 2020 term, that are permanent residents, citizens or eligible non-citizens, who have not filed the FAFSA, will be encouraged to file a FAFSA as soon as possible.
 These students received a communication requesting to file the FAFSA to assess their eligibility.Please Read BEFORE you apply:

 This grant has been provided to assist students with unexpected expenses related to campus disruption as a result of COVID-19 and the transition to all distance learning.
 These eligible expenses include but are not limited to:

 You must agree to use the funds to cover expenses related to the disruption of campus operations due to coronavirus.
-If you applied for the emergency grant but you do not meet the above expenses, you must send an email to the Financial Aid office to the attention of Li Zhu at email@example.com.
+If you required the emergency grant but you do not meet the above expenses, you must send an email to the Financial Aid office to the attention of Li Zhu at [email protected].